 TRE's Solvency II assets and liabilities are presented on an economic basis consistent with the "fair value" accounting concept.
-TRE prepares its statutory financial statements in accordance with Lux GAAP.
+Valuations represent amounts for which assets and liabilities could be exchanged between knowledgeable and willing parties in an arm's length transaction.

-TRE's statutory valuation is used where consistent with Solvency II's economic basis.
+TRE prepares its statutory financial statements in accordance with Lux GAAP - statutory valuation is used where consistent with the economic basis.
 Assets and liabilities measured at cost or amortised cost in TRE's financial statements have been revalued to economic value.
 Solvency II also requires specific valuation approaches for some assets and liabilities; these have been followed.

 TRE exercises judgement in selecting each of its accounting policies.
-The law on "Accounts of insurance and reinsurance undertakings" from 8 December 1994 (as amended from time to time) require management to select suitable accounting policies, apply them consistently and make judgements and estimates that are reasonable and prudent when preparing the financial statements, and TRE has followed a consistent approach in selecting its valuation approaches for Solvency II.
+The Luxembourg law on "Accounts of insurance and reinsurance undertakings" from 8 December 1994 (as amended from time to time) requires management to select suitable accounting policies, apply them consistently and make judgements and estimates that are reasonable and prudent when preparing the financial statements, and TRE has followed a consistent approach in selecting its valuation approaches for Solvency II.
 These judgements and estimates are based on management's knowledge as well as current factors and circumstances that may impact business performance, together with appropriate predictions of future events and actions.
 Actual results may differ from those estimates, possibly significantly.
 To the extent that actual experience differs from the assumptions used, TRE's financial position, results of operations and cash flows could be materially affected.